Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

 2. Create Application Insights Instance

-    * In your Azure portal, click "Create a resource" and pick "Application Insights"
+    * In your Azure portal, click "Create a resource", select "Developer tools", and choose "Application Insights"
-    * Click Create
     * Pick a unique name (you can use the unique identifier created in the 1st lab)
     * Use "Node.js Application" for the app type
     * Select "kubernetes-hackfest" for the Resource Group
     * Use "East US" for location
-    * When this is completed, click on "Getting Started" and note the Instrumentation Key
+    * When this is completed, select "All services", and search for "Application Insights"
+    * Select your newly created Application Insights instance
+    * On the Overview Page take note of the Instrumentation Key

 3. Review the Helm Chart components